radix/json-log-viewer/README.md

 json-log-viewer 3< <(tail -n+0 -F somelog.log)
 ```

+I'm still working out a reliable way to involve an `ssh` into that second
+example.
+If anyone else can make it work reliably, please let me know.

 ## TODO
 - regexes in filters
 - animated gif(s) linked from this README to show off features